The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Summary conclusions

-The main findings of this work are: \begin{itemize} \item ro-vibrational water lines at 2.9~$\mu$m and 5~$\mu$m ($E_{u}$ of 4500--10000~K) have larger FWHM and higher excitation temperature (1000--1100~K), while rotational lines near 12.4~$\mu$m ($E_{u}$ of 4000--6000~K) have narrower FWHM and lower excitation temperature (800~K); the column density that is observed is very similar across all bands (a few $\times 10^{18}$~cm$^{-2}$); \item the new 5~$\mu$m spectra for the first time directly demonstrate that slab model fits to the rotational lines at $> 10$~$\mu$m strongly over-predict the ro-vibrational emission bands at $< 9$~$\mu$m; this is interpreted as evidence for non-LTE excitation, as discussed in \citet{bosman22}; \item the picture emerging from combining line kinematics and excitation is in good agreement with the range in critical density for the different bands: 1) an inner, hotter disk region exciting the ro-vibrational water bands and the broad CO component, and 2) a progressively cooler disk surface exciting the rotational lines (with density $< 10^{13}$~cm$^{-3}$ so as to sub-thermally excite the ro-vibrational lines); the relative contribution of disk vs wind emission across the different radial regions remains to be clarified. \end{itemize}
+The main findings of this work are: \begin{itemize} \item ro-vibrational water lines at 2.9~$\mu$m and 5~$\mu$m ($E_{u}$ of 4500--10000~K) have larger FWHM and higher excitation temperature (1000--1100~K), while rotational lines near 12.4~$\mu$m ($E_{u}$ of 4000--6000~K) have narrower FWHM and lower excitation temperature (800~K); LTE slab model fits suggest that a similar column density is observed in all water bands (a few $\times 10^{18}$~cm$^{-2}$, Section \ref{sec: slab_fits}); \item the new 5~$\mu$m spectra from iSHELL for the first time directly demonstrate that slab model fits to the rotational lines at $> 10$~$\mu$m strongly over-predict the ro-vibrational emission bands at $< 9$~$\mu$m; this is interpreted as evidence for non-LTE vibrational excitation, as discussed in \citet{bosman22}; \item the picture emerging from combining line kinematics and excitation is in good agreement with the range in critical density for the different bands: 1) an inner, hotter, and denser disk region exciting the ro-vibrational water bands and the broad CO component, and 2) a progressively cooler disk surface (and low-velocity region in an inner disk wind) exciting the rotational lines and the narrow CO component (with density $< 10^{12}$~cm$^{-3}$ so as to sub-thermally excite the ro-vibrational lines); the relative contribution of disk vs wind emission across the different radial regions remains to be clarified. \end{itemize}